Myshaak-Jr/SimLogue/README.md

 ---
 ### Features
 - Currently supports these components:
-	- voltage (single and double pin) and current sources
+	- voltage (single and double pin, ac/dc) and current sources
 	- linear inductors, capacitors and resistors
 	- switches
 - Voltage and current scopes